-The final 3 years will usually be spent in specialist units providing Level 3 training, allowing the final competencies to be gained and trainees will be expected to evaluate and develop a sub-speciality interest during these appointments.
-The training committee will facilitate appropriate placements to give the trainee access to this sub-speciality training, accepting that placements in some sub-specialities are limited.
+The final 3 years are usually spent in specialist units providing Level 3 training, allowing final competencies to be gained.
+Trainees are expected to evaluate and develop a sub-speciality interest during these appointments.
+The training committee facilitates appropriate placements to give the trainee access to this sub-speciality training, accepting that placements in some sub-specialities are limited.

-There are active research programmes in many of the units in the Deanery and all trainees will be expected to participate in audit and research in the course of their training.
-It is envisaged that “academic” training posts will be available in Hull with the development of 1 or 2 “Surgical Lecturer” posts in the future.
+There are active research programmes in many of the units in Yorkshire and the Humber and all trainees are expected to participate in audit and research in the course of their training